 - 5 ounces sour cream

-- 10 ounces shredded cheese of choice, divided (we use cheddar or colby jack cheese)
+- 16 ounces colby jack cheese, grated (we use cheddar or colby jack cheese)

 - Start by preheating your oven to 375°F. In a skillet, render out bacon fat and cook bacon through completely.
 Once cooked, remove from the skillet and set aside.
 Drain the bacon fat but set it aside for later.

 - Season the chicken thighs very well with salt and pepper on both sides.
 Add 1 tablespoon of oil or butter to the skillet, then sear on all sides, working in batches if necessary until all chicken is cooked through.
 Remove from skillet, set aside.
 Allow to rest for 10 minutes then cut into bite sized chunks.